-We rely on sophisticated information systems to run our business.
+We rely on information systems to run our business.
 The failure of these systems, any service disruptions or outages, or the inability to enhance our capabilities, could have a material adverse effect on our business, sales and results of operations.

 Our business and reputation are dependent upon the performance, reliability, availability, integrity and efficient operation of our information systems.
-In particular, we rely on our information systems to manage sales, inventory, our customer-facing websites and applications, including our mobile app, consumer financing and customer information.
-We also rely on our big data analytics to review and analyze data from across our platform and assist in our corporate and operational decision-making.
-There is no assurance that we will be able to protect our platform and computer systems against, among others, damage or interruption from natural disasters, power or telecommunications failures, air quality issues, environmental conditions, software errors, bugs or defects, configuration errors, computer viruses, denial-of-service attacks, security breaches, hacking attempts or criminal acts at all times.
-In the event of a service disruption or outage on our platform or in our computer systems, we may not be able to operate our Dealer SaaS system and facilitate loans, and our computer systems may not be able to store, retrieve, process and manage data.
+In particular, we rely on our information systems to manage sales, inventory, customer information.
+There is no assurance that we will be able to protect our computer systems against, among others, damage or interruptions from natural disasters, power or telecommunications failures, air quality issues, environmental conditions, software errors, bugs or defects, configuration errors, computer viruses, denial-of-service attacks, security breaches, hacking attempts or criminal acts at all times.
+In the event of a service disruption or outage in our computer systems, our computer systems may not be able to store, retrieve, process and manage data.
 For example, we may experience temporary service disruptions or data losses during data migrations between old and new systems or system upgrades.
 We may not be able to recover all data and services in the event of a service disruption or outage.
 Additionally, our insurance policies may not adequately compensate us for any losses that we may incur during service disruptions or outages.

-Any interruption or delays in our services, whether as a result of third-party error or our own error, natural disasters or security breaches, whether accidental or willful, could harm our relationships with our customers and other platform participants and damage our reputation, thus subject us to liabilities and cause customers and other platform participants to abandon our platform, any of which could adversely affect our business, financial condition and results of operations.
+Any interruptions or delays in our services, whether as a result of third-party error or our own error, natural disasters or security breaches, whether accidental or willful, could harm our relationships with our customers and damage our reputation, thus subject us to liabilities and cause customers to abandon our Dealership network, any of which could adversely affect our business, financial condition and results of operations.